JamesWheadon/QuizAppClient/README.md

 ### Wins

--   Well designed app that’s responsive on desktop, mobile and tablet devices
+-   Well designed app that’s responsive on desktop, mobile and tablet devices.
+-   Over 90% test coverage on client side, and 100% Server side.
 -   Implemented Sockets to handle multiple players.
+-   additional features such as leaderboards and icons successfully fully implemented.

 ### Challenges

--
+-   Using Socket.io to communicate between web clients
+-   Getting the Redux state to update correctly
--
+-   Handling bugs

 ## Bugs

--
+-  Completed quiz starts again when starting a new quiz.

 ## Future Features

+-   Start a new quiz from the results page
+-   Live room results during the quiz
+-   Animated chart on results page
--
+-   Authentication

 ## Licence